MicrosoftDocs/azure-management-docs/articles/container-registry/quickstart-deploy-connected-registry-iot-edge-cli.md

 ---
-title: Quickstart - Deploy a connected registry to an IoT Edge device
+title: Quickstart- Deploy a Connected Registry to an IoT Edge Device
 description: Use Azure CLI commands and Azure portal to deploy a connected Azure container registry to an Azure IoT Edge device. ms.topic: quickstart ms.date: 10/31/2023